ypjoshi18/ypjoshi18/README.md

 <h3 align="left">Languages and Tools:</h3>

-\section{Profile}
+\section{Key Strengths}

+\begin{itemize}
+    \item \textbf{Versatile Programming Skills:} Proficient in a diverse set of programming languages, including C, C++, Java, Python3, and C#.
+Capable of adapting to various development environments and contributing to projects with a wide range of technical requirements.

+    \item \textbf{Full-stack Web Development Expertise:} Skilled in web application development tools such as JavaScript, HTML, and CSS.
+Possesses hands-on experience in building interactive and user-friendly web applications, demonstrating a solid foundation in front-end and back-end development.

-Enthusiastic computer engineering graduate student with a strong background in various programming languages, including C, C++, Java, Python3, and C#.
-Proficient in web application development using JavaScript, HTML, and CSS.
-Experienced in database management with skills in MS SQL 2000 and PL/SQL.
-Familiar with cloud technologies, specifically Microsoft Azure Cloud.
+    \item \textbf{Database Management and Cloud Technology:} Experienced in database skills with a focus on MS SQL 2000 and PL/SQL.
+Additionally, well-versed in cloud technologies, particularly Microsoft Azure Cloud.
+Able to design and optimize database systems for efficient data storage and retrieval in cloud environments.

-Adept at using tools such as SQL-Server Management Studio and possessing basic proficiency in Microsoft Power-BI.
-Experienced in working on multiple platforms, including Windows XP/Vista/2000 and Linux.
-Skilled in web development frameworks, with expertise in Django and ASP.NET.

-Continuously striving for improvement and adapting to new changes, with a demonstrated ability to contribute to team projects and a keen interest in data science and analysis.
+\end{itemize}